YuanLi95/Hierarchical_Template_Transformer/README.md

 3. The purpose of the prepare.py file is to convert datasets.jsonl into the final dataset (train, dev, test)

-If you have any question，you can contact me at ynuyuanli@gmail.com
+If you have any question，you can contact me at ynuyuanli@gmail.com or wechat:a374702739